rhammell/isw-database/README.md

 print(data['response']['title'])
 ```

-The `/publications/latest` endpoint allows for a quick way to retrieve the 10 latest publications that have been scraped
+The `/publications/latest` endpoint allows for a quick way to retrieve the 10 latest publications that have been scraped.
+The list of publications is contained in the `response` field of the returned JSON.

 ```python
 # Make GET request